 The documents are meant to provide guidance to the laboratories in the area of application of NGS and have been produced by the working group with the aim of being diffused to all the networks of NRLs National Reference Laboratories .

-Links to these documents at the respective curators' websites will be added below as soon as the documents become available (expected by the end of 2020).
+Links to these documents at the respective curators' websites can be found below or will be added as soon as the documents become available.

 - Overview of conducted and planned PTs – curated by EURL-Antimicrobial Resistance

 - Reference Whole Genome Sequencing collection – curated by EURL-Salmonella

 - NGS laboratory procedures – curated by EURL-Parasites

 - Bioinformatics tools for basic analysis of Next Generation Sequencing data – curated by EURL-E. coli

 - Guidance document for cluster analysis of whole genome sequence data – curated by EURL-Campylobacter

 - Guidance document for NGS-Benchmarking – curated by EURL-Listeria monocytogenes